-Do not place the tree in a plastic bag.
+- Do not place the tree in a plastic bag.

-Remove any stand or other metal objects from the tree.
+- Remove any stand or other metal objects from the tree.

-The tree can be placed at the curb on your collection day.
+- Curbside collection begins Tuesday, Jan.
+3. Please set live whole trees on your curb at least three feet from your collection carts.
 You may also place your tree into your YARDY cart for collection, but make sure the lid can close.

-To protect the safety of our crews, please make sure trees are placed at the curb height for collection.
-Items placed on top of snow banks will not be collected.
+- To protect the safety of our crews, please make sure trees are placed at the curb height for collection.
+Items placed on top of snowbanks will not be collected.

-Trees disposed of at the Sac & Fox lot will be chipped and used by the Indian Creek Nature Center on hiking trails.
+The site is open from 6:00 a.m. to 10:00 p.m.
+Signs indicating the drop-off area are posted.
 Trees dropped off at Prairie Park Fishery will be placed on the ice to use as fish habitat as the ice melts in the spring.

 Flocked Trees are considered a garbage item.
 Trees must be cut into 3 foot sections and each section must have a $1.50 garbage sticker affixed before being set out with your garbage.

-- If you can set your artificial tree out for collection in 3 foot sections, a $1.50 sticker is required for each section.
+- If you can set your artificial tree out for collection in 3-foot sections, a $1.50 sticker is required for each section.

-If you cannot separate your artificial tree into sections, please call the Solid Waste & Recycling Office at (319) 286-5897 to set up a special pick-up of your tree.
+- If you cannot separate your artificial tree into sections, please call the Solid Waste & Recycling Office at (319) 286-5897 to set up a special pick-up of your tree.
 The tree will be collected with the Bulky Item Collection Program.
-The cost of collection will be $5.00 and added to your next municipal utility bill.
+The cost of collection will be added to your next municipal utility bill.